Modular lattice: Modular pairs and related notions

 In any lattice, a modular pair is a pair (a, b) of elements such that for all x satisfying a ∧ b ≤ x ≤ b, we have (x ∨ a) ∧ b = x, i.e. if one half of the diamond isomorphism theorem holds for the pair.
-An element b of a lattice is called a (right) modular element if (a, b) is a modular pair for all elements a.
+An element b of a lattice is called a right modular element if (a, b) is a modular pair for all elements a, and an element a is called a left modular element if (a, b) is a modular pair for all elements b.

 A lattice with the property that if (a, b) is a modular pair, then (b, a) is also a modular pair is called an M-symmetric lattice.
+Thus, in an M-symmetric lattice, every right modular element is also left modular, and vice-versa.
 Since a lattice is modular if and only if all pairs of elements are modular, clearly every modular lattice is M-symmetric.
 In the lattice N5 described above, the pair (b, a) is modular, but the pair (a, b) is not.
 Therefore, N5 is not M-symmetric.
 The centred hexagon lattice S7 is M-symmetric but not modular.
 Since N5 is a sublattice of S7, it follows that the M-symmetric lattices do not form a subvariety of the variety of lattices.

 M-symmetry is not a self-dual notion.
 A dual modular pair is a pair which is modular in the dual lattice, and a lattice is called dually M-symmetric or M*-symmetric if its dual is M-symmetric.
 It can be shown that a finite lattice is modular if and only if it is M-symmetric and M*-symmetric.
 The same equivalence holds for infinite lattices which satisfy the ascending chain condition (or the descending chain condition).

 Several less important notions are also closely related.
 A lattice is cross-symmetric if for every modular pair (a, b) the pair (b, a) is dually modular.
 Cross-symmetry implies M-symmetry but not M*-symmetry.
 Therefore, cross-symmetry is not equivalent to dual cross-symmetry.
 A lattice with a least element 0 is ⊥-symmetric if for every modular pair (a, b) satisfying a ∧ b = 0 the pair (b, a) is also modular.